Homepage / Popular Bullion Refiners: PAMP Suisse

 'PAMP' is a acronym for 'Produits Artistiques Métaux Précieux.'
 (English Translation: 'Products Artistic Metal Precious')

-PAMP Suisse Bullion - Produits Artistiques Métaux Précieux (PAMP®) was established in 1977 and is located in Castel San Pietro, which is in the southern Canton of Ticino, Switzerland.
+PAMP Suisse Bullion was established in 1977, and is located in Castel San Pietro, which is in the southern Canton of Ticino, Switzerland.

-Furthermore, in 2008 a joint venture was started between PAMP Suisse and MMTC Limited, India's largest international trading company.
+In 2008, PAMP Suisse started a joint venture with MMTC Limited, India's largest international trading company.

 operates a fully integrated precious metals processing facility, which